JoinUs4Health/Organisation/technical/homepage/privacy_statement_en.md

 - access status/HTTP status code
 - amount of data transferred in each case

-### Use of our newsletter
-The newsletter is an easy way for you to receive regular information about the project.
-For this purpose, we process your e-mail-address and optionally further data such as name and gender.

-Your personal data will not be shared and without further consent on your part, used only for the purposes of the newsletter.

-You have the option to unsubscribe from the newsletter at any time.
-This will delete all relevant data about you from our system.

-We use the newsletter on the basis of your explicit consent pursuant to Article 6 (1) (f) GDPR.

 ### Cookies, session storage and local storage
 #### Cookies
 Cookies are text files that can be a maximum of 4096 bytes in size.